tinted-theming/home/README.md

 ### Scheme

-A scheme is simply a fixed palette of named colors.
+A scheme is a fixed palette of named colors.

 ### Style